NBISweden/workshop-reproducible-research/docs/jupyter.md

 `workshop-reproducible-research/jupyter`.

 If you have done the [Conda tutorial](conda.md) you should know how to define an environment and install packages using Conda.

-Create an environment containing the following packages from the `conda-forge` channel.
-Don't forget to activate the environment.
+Create a **new environment** containing the following packages from the `conda-forge` channel.

 * `jupyter`: for running everything
 * `nb_conda`: for integrating Conda with Jupyter Notebook
 * `matplotlib` and `ipywidgets` and `seaborn`: for generating plots
 * `pandas`: for working with data frames and generating tables

+**Don't forget to activate the environment.**

 !!! note "A note on nomenclature"
     * Jupyter: a project to develop open-source software, open-standards, and